diodechain/diode-docs/content/docs/Using/getting-started.md

 It is very important to create a copy of your <a href="https://app.docs.diode.io/docs/navigating/diode-drive-backup-codes/" target="_blank" rel="noopener"><strong>backup code</strong></a> .
 If you lose access to your device for any reason, you can restore your Account on another device if you have your backup code.

-To print your backup code, click the Diode Drive icon in the upper left.
+To print your backup code, click the Diode Collab icon in the upper left.

 ![](/uploads/image-36.png)